 Visit Gallagher Student Health & Special Risk for completion of forms.
 All students are automatically billed annually for the Student Blue Plan health insurance.
-Waivers must be completed online by September 15, 2018 to remove the health insurance charge of $3120 from the student tuition bill.
-Annual Health Insurance coverage is 8/15/2018 through 8/14/2019.
+Waivers must be completed online by September 15 to remove the health insurance charge of $2810 from the student tuition bill.
+Annual Health Insurance coverage is 8/15 through 8/14 of the following year.
 This form is available online June 15 for fall semester and December 1 for spring semester students.
-For new students incoming spring semester health insurance waivers must be completed by January 31, 2019 to remove the health insurance charge of $1859.
+For new students incoming spring semester health insurance waivers must be completed by January 31 to remove the health insurance charge of $1677.
 See instructions below.